tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

         padding-bottom: 0;
     }

-4. Link the new stylesheet and JavaScript modules in :file:`templates/thredds_tutorial/home.html`:
+4. Include the new stylesheet and JavaScript modules in :file:`templates/thredds_tutorial/home.html`:

 .. code-block:: html+django